dkushner/ore-infinium/README.md

 ## System Requirements
 * SFML 2.0 (unreleased, from git)
 * Platform of Windows, Linux/Unix, Mac OS X
 * Minimum RAM of 250 MiB.
-Ore Chasm uses so far.. an average of 60 MiB RES.
+Ore Infinium  uses so far.. an average of 60 MiB RES.
 This will change with world size, since we don't have chunk based loading (yet?), Currently the size of the Block class is 2 bytes (2 unsigned chars).
 Which means for a 8400x2600 map (the default, soft minimum), (8400 \* 2600 \*